AlessGoss/alessgoss.github.io/README.md

 # Aless website

-Hi there!

-This is the source code of my website, created on February 25, 2021.
-I always wished to use my web development skills to create my own website, without graphical editors (drag-and-drop) or CSS frameworks.
+This is the source code of my website that I created on February 25th, 2021.
+I always wanted to use my web development skills to create my own website, without graphical editors (drag-and-drop/[WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG 'Acronym for "what you see is what you get"')) and/or CSS frameworks, which led me to creating this repository.

-Want to take a look?
-Click [here](https://alessgoss.github.io/)!

 ## Contributions